The RACDS Council has 12 elected members:

 Commitments and Responsibilities as a Councillor

-Education governance and policy is provided through the Education Board (EB):
+Education governance and policy is provided through the Education Policy Board (EPB):

 Speciality Boards of Studies